 WordPress theme search

-These days, WordPress powers nearly 40% of the internet.
+These days, WordPress powers one-third of the internet.
 A significant number of those sites are doing ecommerce with plugins like WooCommerce, while others have incorporated the Shopify buy button.

 Many, many, many WordPress sites are also using pre-made themes and templates, and there are several free tools available, such as What WP Theme is That and WP Theme Detector, that can tell you which WordPress theme a site is using.
 You won’t get an answer for every query—many sites use proprietary or customized themes, while others find ways of hiding this information—but if you find a site you like that’s running on WordPress, it’s worth a search.

 Go forth and conquer